theshahzaib5/tic-tac-toe/README.md

-this is a simple Tic Tac Toe game from react tutorial
+This is a simple Tic Tac Toe game from react tutorial